New Marvel Movie 'Doctor Strange 2' Heads For Huge Box Office

 New Marvel Movie ‘Doctor Strange 2’ Heads For Huge Box Office

-Marvel Studios’ next film, Doctor Strange in the Multiverse of Madness, is expected to be a huge hit at the US box office.
+The next movie from Marvel Studios, Doctor Strange in the Multiverse of Madnessseems to be a huge hit at the US box office.

 The BoxOfficePro.com site reports that Doctor Strange in the Multiverse of Madness is expected to end at a US box office of between $170 million and $205 million.
 That’s more than the $165 million to $205 million mentioned earlier.